tkim/ioi_api_doc/source/publication/reqResp.rst

 .. important::

-    All times are in UTC.
+    All times in IOI API are Datetime objects.
+Every language has slightly different syntax but unless the user specifies an offset, the datetime object defaults to UTC.

 +------------------------------+-----------------------------------------------+---------+